Pavel Černoch: Opera

 His stage partners include Anja Harteros, Karita Mattila, Anna Netrebko, Angela Denoke, Eva-Maria Westbroek and Kristīne Opolais.

 Since his debut at the Bayerische Staatsoper in Munich in 2009, the tenor has appeared at the Staatsoper im Schiller Theater, the Hamburg State Opera and the Staatstheater Stuttgart, the Cologne Opera and the Opernhaus Zürich, the Théâtre Royal de la Monnaie in Brussels, the Opéra National de Paris as well as the Opéra de Nice and the Opéra de Lyon and several times at the Glyndebourne Festival Opera, furthermore at the Finnish National Opera and Ballet in Helsinki, at the Royal Opera House Muscat in the Sultanate of Oman and at the Bolshoi Theatre in Moscow as well as at the Teatro San Carlo in Naples and at La Scala in Milan.

 In 2016, he took on the title role in a new production of Amleto by Arrigo Boito (libretto) and Franco Faccio (composition) at the Bregenz Festival.
 This was the Austrian premiere and at the same time the first European performance of the forgotten work in 145 years. Černoch was able to achieve great personal success, both as a performer and as a singer.
 Audiences cheered him, critics praised his portrayal of the sad Prince of Denmark.
 In 2016, he also sang his first Don Carlos at the Hamburg State Opera.
 In 2017, followed among others Vladimir in Prince Igo in Amsterdam, Lenski and Don Carlos at the Opéra Bastille Paris as well as in La damnation de Faust in Rome.
 In 2018, he made his role debut as Cavaradossi in Athens as well as his debut at the Vienna State Opera, again as Lenski in Eugene Onegin.

 From 2019, debuts at the Royal Opera London and Metropolitan Opera New York are announced.
+In 2019, he added Sergey in Shostakovich's Lady Macbeth of Mtsensk to his repertoire, performing the role at Opéra National de Paris.